-Improving Screening Rates for Social Determinants of Health 2017 Symposium on the Future of Complex Care Gallery of Promising Practices PROMISING PRACTICE OVERVIEW WHF participated in the California PRAPARE pilot in 2017.
+Improving Screening Rates for Social Determinants of Health 2017 Symposium on the Future of Complex Care Gallery of Promising Practices This project is supported by the Health Resources and Services Administration (HRSA) of the U.S. Department of Health and Human Services (HHS) under grant number H2QCS30258, Health Center Controlled Networks, for \$1,500,000.
+This information or content and conclusions are those of the author and should not be construed as the official position or policy of, nor should any endorsements be inferred by HRSA, HHS or the U.S. Government.
+PROMISING PRACTICE OVERVIEW WHF participated in the California PRAPARE pilot in 2017.
 The Protocol for Responding to and Assessing Patients' Assets, Risks, and Experiences (PRAPARE) is a questionnaire on 13 core domains of social determinants of health.
 Data collection took place over an 8 month period, and was administered by our health coaches either before or after the patient's clinical visit.
 WHF's baseline screening rate for SDOH was 16% for the first three months of the collection period.
 After an evaluation and experimentation period, the screening rate improved significantly to 72% for the remainder of the project.
 WHF has made targeted efforts to improve provider and patient utility, educate staff and patients, and tailor materials to the patient community.
-AIM Improve the screening rate for the social determinants of health for the adult patient population (18 years or older).
-MEASURES SDOH Screening Rate: The percent of adult patients with an office visit and a completed SDOH screening during the measurement period
+ACTIONS TAKEN Education: